piazera/_selfie/README.md

 _selfie will also run a method called 'init' if the object being handled provides one;

-this way you can use the term '_self'in any scope inside the object to refer to the object name:
+this way you can use the term '_self' in any scope inside the object to refer to the object name:

 ```javascript
 var obj = {